Morpheuslabs-io/rpa-uipath-poc-01/README.md

 # rpa-uipath-poc-01
-This is a UiPath RPA POC to for outlet payment reconciliation process.
+This is a UiPath RPA POC for outlet payment reconciliation process.

 Preparation to run the POC: